IshadP/Vault/content/IRER Questions.md

 (b) Explain the construction and working of dry steam geothermal power plant.
 (b) State the types of geothermal systems.
 Explain any one system with neat sketch.
-Explain liquid dominated Geothermal plant also represent thermodynamic cycle
+Explain liquid dominated Geothermal plant also represent thermody